 Bromeliad plants are interesting because they look kind of like pineapples when you view them from the right angle.
 This is a quirky type of plant that many people like to keep around because of how different it is.

 In this case, being different certainly isn’t a bad thing.
-Bromeliad plants are charming and they’re actually really easy to take care of overall.
+These plants are charming and they’re actually really easy to take care of overall.

 The growing popularity of bromeliad plants might be attributed to the fact that they’re good for beginners.
 You don’t have to be an amazing gardener to be able to care for this houseplant.

 If your bromeliad plant’s leaves are curling inward right now, then you might be wondering what went wrong.
-Keep reading to learn about what can cause a bromeliad plant’s leaves to curl as well as what you can do to try to fix things.
+Keep reading to learn about what can cause this to happen, as well as what you can do to try to fix things.

 1 – Watering Issues